 Cape Girardeau is a medium-sized city located in the state of Missouri.
 With a population of 39,462 people and 11 constituent neighborhoods, Cape Girardeau is the 16th largest community in Missouri.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cape Girardeau is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Cape Girardeau is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cape Girardeau is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Cape Girardeau who work in office and administrative support (16.63%), sales jobs (13.90%), and food service (8.94%).
+There are especially a lot of people living in Cape Girardeau who work in office and administrative support (15.54%), sales jobs (13.61%), and food service (8.40%).

 The most common language spoken in Cape Girardeau is English.
 Other important languages spoken here include Spanish and Chinese.